hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * Implicit type promotion from scalar to series?
 That's an horror!

 [20:07:58](#16605940781319WbzXl:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Well, for modelling behavior, not for implementing it í ½í¸‰
+Well, for modelling behavior, not for implementing it ğŸ˜‰

 [20:09:03](#16605941431320QQoxl:gitter.im) <hiiamboris (NOT THIS ONE)>:
 I think, eventually, once GC is improved, it will just reuse recently created vector buffers, and this case will just resolve itself.